Abhiricky1992/UTA-MAE3185-Notes/chap06/sec03/codeExamples.md

 }
 ```
 ## PWM DC Motor
-Use PWM signals to repeatedly turn a DC motor clockwise from zero to full speed and then rotate it again from zero to full speed  in the reverse direction direction
+Use PWM signals to repeatedly turn a DC motor from zero to full speed clockwise and then rotate it again from zero to full speed  in the reverse direction
 ```c++
 #include <pico/stdlib.h>
 #include <hardware/gpio.h>